search catalogue

 Language information

 Phonologically, Muyu is peculiar for its absence of fricatives.
 The phoneme system is with 5 vowels and 9 consonants rather simple.
 Contrary to other languages of the Ok family, tone is absent.
 Intonation is mainly used for discourse structuring purposes.
+For example, rising or level pitch at the end of an intonational unit indicates non-finality, wheres falling pitch concludes a larger stretch of discourse.

 Collection contents